MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/cannot-empty-deleted-items-folder-in-groups.md

 ## Method 1: Use Outlook on the web

-Create a Microsoft 365 Groups subfolder to access the Deleted Items folder.
+Create a Microsoft 365 group subfolder to access the Deleted Items folder.
 Follow these steps:

 1. [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).